shaveta08/The-VBA-of-Wall-Street/README.md

 Using VBA scripting to analyze real stock market data for year 2014-2016.

 ## Files
- ### * Test Data - Use this while developing your scripts.
- ### * Stock Data - Run your scripts on this data to generate the final homework report.
+ * Stock Data - Data to generate the final Report.

 ## Stock Market analysis:
 1. Creating the script that will loop through all the stocks for one year and output the following information.